TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

     3. Layer 			= Name {Group} {Entity} {Brush}
     4. Group 			= Name {Group} {Entity} {Brush}

 The first line defines the structure of a map as TrenchBroom sees it.
 To TrenchBroom, a **World** consists of zero or more properties, a default layer, and zero or more additional layers.
 The second line specifies that the **DefaultLayer** is just a layer.
 Then, the third line defines what a **Layer** is: A layer has a name (just a string), and it contains zero or more groups, zero or more entities, and zero or more brushes.
 In TrenchBroom, layers are used to partition a map into several large areas in order to reduce visual clutter by hiding them.
 In contrast, groups are used to merge a small number of objects into one object so that they can all be edited as one.
 Like layers, a **Group** is composed of a name, zero or more groups, zero or more entities, and zero or more brushes.
 In case you didn't notice, groups induce a hierarchy, that is, a group can contain other sub-groups.
 All other definitions are exactly the same as in the previous section.

 To summarize, TrenchBroom sees a map as a hierarchy (a tree).
 The root of the hierarchy is called world and represents the entire map.
 The world consists first of layers, then groups, entities, and brushes, whereby groups can contain more groups, entities, and brushes, and entities can again contain brushes.
 Because groups can contain other groups, the hierarchy can be arbitrarily deep, although in practice groups will rarely contain more than one additional level of sub groups.

 ### Brush Geometry

-Edges, Vertices, Planes, Plane Points, Integer vs. Floating Point Coords
+In standard map files, the geometry of a brush is defined by a set of faces.
+Apart from the attributes defining the texture mapping, a face also specifies a plane using three plane points.
+The plane is oriented by the order in which the three points are written in the face specification in the map file.
+Here is an example:

+    ( 32 32 -3824  ) ( -32 32 -3824  ) ( -32 96 -3824 ) mmetal1_2 0 0 0 1 1

+The plane points are given as three groups of three numbers.
+Each group is made up of three numbers that specify the X,Y and Z coordinates of the respective plane point.
+The three points, p1, p2 and p3, define two vectors, v1 and v2, as follows:

+	  *p2
+	 /|\
+	  |
+	  v2
+	  |
+	p1*--v1--->*p3

+The normal of the plane is in the direction of the cross product of v1 and v2.
+In the diagram above, the plane normal points towards you.
+Together with its normal, the plane divides three dimensional space into two half spaces: The upper half space above the plane, and the lower half space below the plane.
+In this interpretation, the volume of the brush is the intersection of the lower half spaces defined by the face planes.
+This way of defining brushes has the advantage that all brushes are automatically convex.
+However, this representation of brushes does not directly contain any other geometric information of the brush, particularly its vertices, edges, and facets, which must be computed from the plane representation.
+In TrenchBroom, the vertices, edges, and facets are called the **brush geometry**.
+TrenchBroom uses the same method as the BSP compilers to compute the brush geometry.
+Having the brush geometry is necessary mainly for two things: Rendering and vertex editing.

-### Documents
+### Entity Definitions {#entity_definitions}

+To TrenchBroom, entities are just a sequence of properties (key value pairs), most of which are without any special meaning.
+In particular, the entity proeprties do not specify which model TrenchBroom should display for the entity in its viewports.
+Addtionally, some property values have specific types, such as color, angle, or position.
+But these types cannot be hardcoded into the editor, because depending on the game, mode, or entity, a property called "angle" may have a different type.
+To give TrenchBroom more information on how to interpret a particular entity and its properties, an entity definition is necessary.
+Entity definitions specify the spawnflags of an entity, the names and types of its properties, the model to display in the editor, and other things.
+They are usually specified in a separate file that you can [load into the editor](#entity_definition_setup).

 ### Mods

+A mod (short for game modification) is a way of extending a Quake-engine based game with custom gameplay and assets.
+Custom assets include models, sounds, and textures.
+From the perspective of the game, a mod is a subdirectory in the game directory where the additional assets reside in the form of loose files or archives such as pak files.
+As far as TrenchBroom is concerned, a mod just provides assets, some of which replace existing assets from the game and some of which are new.
+For example, a mod might provide a new model for an entity, or it provides an entirely new entity.
+In order to make these new entities usable in TrenchBroom, two things are required: First, TrenchBroom needs an entity definition for these entities, and TrenchBroom needs to know where it should look for the models to display in the viewports.
+The first issue can be addressed by pointing TrenchBroom to an alternate [entity definition file](#entity_definitions), and the second issue can be addressed by [adding a mod directory](#mod_setup) for the current map.

 ### Textures and Texture Collections

+A texture is an image that is projected onto a face of a brush.
+Textures are usually not provided individually, but as texture collections.
+A texture collection can be a directory containing loose image files, or it can be an archive such as a wad file.
+Some games such as Quake 2 come with textures that are readily loadable by TrenchBroom.
+Such textures are called _internal_. _External_ textures on the other hand are textures that you provide by loading a texture collection.
+Since some games such as Quake don't come with their own textures readily available, you have to obtain the textures you wish to use and add them to TrenchBroom manually by [loading a texture collection](#texture_management).

 ## Startup {#startup}